-Builders and roofers are sometimes called back to sort problems with dry-fix systems, even though they have been correctly installed.
+Builders and roofers are sometimes called back to sort problems with dry-fix systems, most complaints are because they have not been correctly installed.
 The new BS 8612 Dry-fixed Ridge, Hip and Verge product specification should prevent that from happening, says Graham Copson, Technical Manager of Klober.

 When residents of a new estate found that their brand-new houses were suffering from black staining down the gable end walls, everyone assumed that the roofing contractor had got it wrong.
+The Black streaks staining occurs if the products are not installed correctly or the product is not fit for purpose.
 But after the roof verges were re-fitted by the manufacturer and the problem persisted, it became clear that this was not the case.

 This isn’t an isolated incident and it isn’t a problem that is limited to one manufacturer’s product.
 It only manifests itself on certain developments, depending on the aspect of the plots and the local weather conditions; and only to plain tiled roofs, as profiled tiles themselves steer rainwater away from the verge.